cyberglitchlabs/owon-xdm-remote/README.md

 ## Features

-* Setting custom startup configuration: sampling mode set to fast (can easily be modified and extended for measurement mode or range, etc.)
+* Setting custom startup configuration: sampling mode set to high (can easily be modified and extended for measurement mode or range, etc.)
 * MQTT integration:

   * Commands via `xdm1041/cmd`